-Management of Patient Records
+Management of Patient Records when Leaving/Relocating Practice

-In cases where the entire practice is closing, according to our Bylaw 23.1 CPSS Regulatory Bylaws the records must be securely stored, for six years after the date of last visit, or death, or two years after age 18 for pediatric patients.
-They also must be accessible by patients or the College during this period of time.
+In cases where the entire practice is closing, according to CPSS Bylaw 23.1 CPSS Regulatory Bylaws, the records must be securely stored, for six years after the date of last visit, or death, or two years after age 18 for pediatric patients.
+They must also be accessible by patients or the College during this period of time.
 The

 leaving practice are stated in the Bylaw.

 There are a number of options for secure record storage, either through the EMR providers or private companies.

 New & Outstanding Service Commitments

 Physicians/surgeons leaving practice, who have outstanding service commitments to patients on a waiting list, should:

 - 1. Provide as much advance notice as possible to the SHA where you hold a medical staff appointment, to members of a clinical department in which you hold an appointment, referring physicians, and patients.